In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Chicago Cancer Research Foundation, whose other trustees were Graham

-the board of the First National Bank fo Chicago; Col. Henry Crown,
+the board of the First National Bank of Chicago; Col. Henry Crown,

 president of Materials Service Corp.; Frank McNair, executive vice